rnckp/awesome-ogd-switzerland/readme.md

 * [opendata.ch](https://opendata.ch/de/) - Swiss section of the Open Knowledge Foundation.
 * [opendata.ch](https://opendata.ch/events/) - List of hackathons and events.
 * [Open Data Beer](https://opendatabeer.ch/)
+* [Prototype Fund](https://prototypefund.de/en/) - A funding program of the Federal Ministry of Education and Research (BMBF) that is managed and evaluated by the Open Knowledge Foundation Germany.
+Individuals and small teams (of coders, hackers, designers and more) can receive funding in order to test their ideas and develop open source applications in the areas of Civic Tech, Data Literacy, IT Security and Software Infrastructure.
 * [öffentlichkeitsgesetz.ch](https://www.oeffentlichkeitsgesetz.ch/deutsch/) - Forum for transparency in administration.
 * [Parldigi](https://www.parldigi.ch/de/) - Parlamentarische Gruppe Digitale Nachhaltigkeit.
 * [DINACON](https://dinacon.ch/) - Conference for digital sustainability.